Bennington bands together and braves shave for 2-year-old with cancer - NewsBreak

 Those interested in donating to the Scanlon family can head to the Venmo link fundraiser or email Normand at normleblancnobenningtonhighway@comcast.net .

-Finley’s parents sent a message to News10 to share in response to these community efforts.
+Finley’s parents sent a photo and a message to News10’s Stephanie Rivas to share in response to the Bennington community’s efforts.

 For the latest news, weather, sports, and streaming video, head to NEWS10 ABC.